turbot/steampipe-plugin-github/docs/index.md

 ### Configuration Arguments

+Token - Personal access tokens (PATs) are an alternative to using passwords for authentication to GitHub when using the GitHub API or the command line.

-Token - The Github plugin uses a personal access token to authenticate to the Github API:
+The Github plugin uses a personal access token to authenticate to the Github API:
 [Create a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 You will need the following scopes:
     - `repo` (all)
     - `read:org`